cinfwatd/Comp6234D3/README.md

 + Chen Yen <ytc1g12>
 + Cinfwat Dogak <dzc1n15>

-Every section is marked with a comment like <!-- Currency Section --> and you should add the HTML code where it says : "Currency stuff goes here"
+In index.html every section is marked with a comment like <!-- Currency Section --> and you should add the HTML and/or JS code where it says : "Currency stuff goes here"

 Add your charts JS files to graphs_js folder
 Add chart css files to graph_css folder
 If you need to add image use img folder

-Do not add or change any other folder or js file
+js and css folders contains libraries used by website/charts.
+Do not add your chart codes there so that we can separate our charts from libraries.

+Refrain from using generic names.
+E.g: dont use style.css for your css file.

 Running index.html runs the website, we dont need a backend since we just focus on the frontend.

+Cheers <3